ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong> Observations </strong>
 <ul>
-  <li>There is clearly a ____ increase in discoveries.</li>
+  <li>There's a clear increase in discoveries over the past ten years.</li>
-  <li> Some years, such as 2016, have been enormous years for exoplanet discoveries. </li>
+  <li>Certain years, such as 2016, have seen enormous numbers of exoplanet discoveries. </li>
+  <li>The <strong>transit method</strong> is clearly the most successful discovery method.</li>
+</ul>

-  <li>The **transit method** is clearly the most successful discovery method.
-It exploits the occurence of a planet passing between a star and the observer (Earth).
+The <strong>transit method</strong> exploits the occurence of a planet passing between a star and the observer (Earth).
 The light from the star will be altereted by the planet's presense.
-The amount of dimming occured can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions. </li>
+The amount of dimming occured can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions.

-</ul>
+Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
+As a domain, exoplanet science is progressing at a very rapid pace.

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>